Azim-js/webmap-folium-/README.md

 # webmap-folium-
-Intersctive web maps using folium module in python!
+Interactive WEB MAPs using folium module in python!